webcomponents/community/static/libraries.md

  * [LitElement](https://github.com/Polymer/lit-element) uses [lit-html](https://github.com/Polymer/lit-html) to render into the element's Shadow DOM and adds API to help manage element properties and attributes.
 LitElement reacts to changes in properties and renders declaratively using lit-html.

  * [Polymer](https://www.polymer-project.org/) is a web component library built by Google, with a simple element creation API.
 Polymer offers one- and two-way data binding into element templates, and provides shims for better cross-browser performance.

+ * [ShadowQuery](https://github.com/schrotie/shadow-query) is a non-intrusive micro-library that makes writing high performance vanilla web components straightforward, simple, and concise without compromising your template syntax or your control over any implementation detail.

  * [Skate.js](https://skatejs.gitbooks.io/skatejs/content/) is a library built on top of the W3C web component specs that enables you to write functional and performant web components with a very small footprint.
 Skate is inherently cross-framework compatible.
 For example, it works seamlessly with - and complements - React and other frameworks.